 You won't find bigger boats.

 You will, however, find camps set up for dislocated victims of the civil war or, in some cases, of the 2005 tsunami.
-There's no hill to climb for safety.
+There was no hill for them to climb for safety.
 (There have been other disastrous waves; one occurred in 1627.)

 Ruins of war or perhaps of the tsunami.

-Fancy homes or second homes here usually belong to senior military officers.
+Fancy second homes here usually belong to senior military officers.

 We've come to a north-shore town of Valvettithurai.
-This was the scene of the final battle after which the Portuguese seized control of Ceylon in 1621; it's also the hometown of Velupillai Prabhakaran, the deceased leader of the Tamil Tigers.
+This was the scene of the final battle after which the Portuguese seized control of Ceylon in 1621; it was also the hometown of Velupillai Prabhakaran, the deceased leader of the Tamil Tigers.

 Villagers say that he was a mild gentleman forced into a cycle of escalating violence.
 He was also clever, they say, which is why many of the village streets are narrow enough to let someone escape pursuing jeeps.
 During the war, villagers say, Prabhakaran occasionally came home, unpredictably, of course, but strolling modestly.

-This kink, they say, was another deception, intended to make soldiers think that their target was trapped by a dead-end.
+This kink in the road, they say, was another deception, intended to make soldiers think that their target was trapped by a dead-end.

-Prabakharan's family had been prosperous, but his family home was obliterated and the site is now overgrown.
+Prabakharan's family had been prosperous, but their home was obliterated and the site early in 2020 was overgrown.